Karnaphuli Tunnel

 The Karnaphuli Tunnel (কর্ণফুলী টানেল) is an underwater expressway tunnel in the port city of Chittagong, Bangladesh under the Karnaphuli River.
 The length of the entire route is 9.39 km, with the tunnel making up 3.32 km of the length.
 The tunnel diameter is 10.80 m.
 It is expected, over 17,000 vehicles will be able to use this tunnel daily.
 The cost of the project is estimated at US$1.1B, of which around half is financed by the Exim Bank of China.
 The Karnaphuli Tunnel is the first underwater road tunnel in South Asia.
 It is expected to improve the Dhaka–Chittagong–Cox's Bazar highway network.
 A Chinese company, China Communications Construction Company, was selected to construct it.
 The tunnel segments were produced in Zhenjiang, China.

 History

 On 14 October 2016, the Bangladesh Prime Minister and Chinese President Xi Jinping laid the foundation stone of the project.
-Prime Minister Sheikh Hasina and Chinese Communist Party general secretary Xi Jinping inaugurated the construction site of the Karnaphuli Tunnel on 14 October 2017.
+Prime Minister Sheikh Hasina and Chinese Communist Party general secretary Xi Jinping inaugurated the construction site of the tunnel on 14 October 2017.
 Hasina officially inaugurated the construction of the tunnel and inaugurated the tunnel boring phase on 24 February 2019.
-On Saturday 28 October 2023, Sheikh Hasina inaugurated the Karnaphuli Tunnel and was made available for traffic from 6 am the next day.
+On 28 October 2023, Sheikh Hasina inaugurated the tunnel as Bangabandhu Sheikh Mujibur Rahman Tunnel and was made available for traffic from 6 am the next day.

+It was renamed to Karnaphuli Tunnel on 26 February 2025 by the Interim government of Bangladesh.